rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 If you have a particular way of structuring your modules and folders, explaining how to navigate through the codebase (maybe by giving an example), tremendously helps new team members in finding their way around the codebase.

 > The project structure is quite simple, adhering for the most parts to the way $FRAMEWORK does it.
-As a general rule, I try to keep conceptually coupled things as close to each other as possible - grouping files by how close they interact with each other (`/checkout-page`), not by what they are (<strike><code>/models</code></strike>).
+As a general rule, We try to keep conceptually coupled things as close to each other as possible - grouping files by how close they interact with each other (`/checkout-page`), not by what they are (<strike><code>/models</code></strike>).

 ## 💡 Resources